-Guidelines for independent training in educational discipline "Accounting and auditing" for students of branch of knowledge "Management", specialization "Business Administration" for full time study / compiled by O. V. Prokopishyna - Kh.: Publishing House of KhNUE, 2012. - 64 p.
-(English).
+Guidelines for independent training in the educational discipline "Accounting and auditing" for students of training sphere 6.030601 "Management" specialization "Business Administration" for full time study / compiled by O. Prokopishyna. - Kh.: Publishing House of KhNUE, 2012. - 64 p.
+(English)

 Tasks to test the knowledge and skills of independent work with the special literature, to master and deepen the skills in solving problems of the educational discipline are given.